Recovery looks different for every person.

 We want to know what’s important to you so that we can tailor your unique recovery program.
 If you don’t like groups, your program can focus on one-on-one sessions with a therapist.
 If you have a busy work or school schedule and cannot afford to take time off, we’ll make sure to schedule your sessions at a time and frequency that makes sense for you.

 Over the course of your treatment, we regularly check up on your program so that we can make adjustments to fit your needs.

 Therapy at Evo.

 Core to Evo’s program is respect.
-Therapists work collaboratively with each client to identify the best outcomes for the client’s life, in relationship to substances, their relationships, work or school, and beyond.
+Therapists work collaboratively with each client to identify the best outcomes for the client’s life, in relationship to substances, their relationships, and work or school.
 The goal is to address underlying trauma and open up new possibilities.

 We see language and stories as powerful tools for creating meaning.
 Stories help people make sense of their experiences and form the backdrop of their relationships—with themselves, with others, and with the world.
 At Evo, therapists work with clients to help transform narratives that no longer serve them, and identify ones that help them live their best lives.

 We believe that clients already possess the inherent ability to respond effectively to the difficulties they face.
 Therapists work side-by-side with clients to help them to hone these skills for positive change.

 Because of our country's ambivalent history with alcohol and problem drinkers, our answer has been: "Stick with the 12 steps.
 It works if you work it."
 We should be demanding more options.

 Evo’s program is designed to build a community of peers and loved ones to support clients in their journey.
 Individual work can be intense because of how directly focused it is on you.
 Groups allow clients to have the therapeutic experience, but disperse that focus onto other people struggling with similar things.